isomerpages/nrf-ctrlshift/_experts/experts1.md

 </div>
 <br>

-<b>Cheong Yiting, Principal Engineer, Engineering & Project Management Division, Maritime and Port Authority of Singapore (MPA)</b>, shares about her work on the Tuas Port and Tuas Ecosystem, as well as her thoughts on the type of superpower that would help her plan this next-generation port.
+<b>Cheong Yiting, Principal Engineer, Engineering & Project Management Division, Maritime and Port Authority of Singapore,</b> is involved in the development of the Tuas Port and Tuas Ecosystem.
+In the video above, she reflects on why she chose to be an engineer and shares more about her work.

 <br>
 <div class="bp-youtube">